Kia Cee'd review

 Kia’s also improved the quality and styling inside and out with a few minimal changes and a new sporty-looking trim level – as well as updates to the GT warm hatch – putting the Cee’d back in the running in the family hatch sector.

-This takes the looks of the range-topping Cee’d GT warm hatchback and mixes it with the usability of the standard car, giving drivers a satisfying balance between versatility, sporty looks and low running costs.
+The new GT Line spec is great too, bringing the looks of the range-topping Cee'd GT hatch to add a sporty flavour to the car and bringing a great balance between versatility, sporty looks and low running costs.

 Image 9 of 10